DarkDabula/my-modularized-hotas/status.md

 ![Base plate](./images/baseplate.jpg)

 ## 06. Feb 2022
 Replaced the original metal base plate by a thin printed prototype to check if the holes where at the right position.
-On the base plate there will a joint to connect it with the leverl.
+On the base plate there will a joint to connect it with the lever.

 ![Base plate prototype](./images/baseplate-prototype.jpg)